Pink Floyd: The Ultimate Guide to History, Albums, and Hidden Meanings – SlaveToMusic

 Key Milestones Timeline

 • 1968: Syd Barrett exits; David Gilmour becomes a core member.
+The band loses its first architect and begins a difficult but crucial reinvention.

 • 1973: Global breakthrough with The Dark Side of the Moon.